-Like many of you, I’m increasingly worried about the amount of chemicals we are exposed to.
-From talking to our YinOva patients, I am clear that many of us want to take sensible steps towards a less toxic lifestyle.
-Personally, I’ve changed my diet, eliminated toxic household cleaners, made different make-up choices and even found a natural deodorant that works (Dr. Hauschka).
+Like many of you, I’m increasingly worried about the number of chemicals we are exposed to.
+From talking to our Yinova patients, I am clear that many of us want to take sensible steps towards a less toxic lifestyle.
+Personally, I’ve changed my diet, eliminated toxic household cleaners, made different make-up choices, and even found a natural deodorant that works (Dr. Hauschka).

-In the past I’ve eyed organic tampons in the health food store and dismissed them as too expensive.
-However, as a someone who specializes in the care of women, I know that the membranes inside the vagina are thin, sensitive and more porous than our skin.
-The average woman uses about 11,000 tampons or sanitary towels in a lifetime, so it makes sense to look closely at what these products are made of.
+In the past, I’ve eyed organic tampons in the health food store and dismissed them as too expensive.
+However, as someone who specializes in reproductive care, I know that the membranes inside the vagina are thin, sensitive, and more porous than our skin.
+On average, someone will use about 11,000 tampons or sanitary towels in their lifetime, so it makes sense to look closely at what these products are made of.
 When I researched the chemicals in most commercial sanitary products I knew that this was another change I needed to make.

 In our book, Making Babies: A Proven 3-Month Program for Maximum Fertility, Dr. David and I discussed the adverse effect of dioxins on fertility and you can find out more about them here on the EPA (Environmental Protection Agency) website.
 As you can see from the link the EPA has confirmed that dioxins are known to cause cancer in animals and are suspected of contributing to human cancers too.